Nandurbar: History

+During British rule, in 1942 the town's English police fired at the school children who were marching with an Indian flag, in the incident a student Shirishkumar died due to a gun shot wound.
+As per Balbharti's school text book chapter of class 3rd or 4th, during the event day, police stopped their march and pointed guns at school girls, Shirish Kumar came forward and challenged British police to dare to shoot at him.

 Geography

 Nandurbar is located at 21.37°N 74.25°E. It has an average elevation of 210 metres (688 feet).
 It has mainly a hilly region and has 'Toranmal' hill station which is 75 km from the Nandurbar district.
-It is the 2nd hill station after Matheran in Maharashtra.
+It is the second hill station after Matheran in Maharashtra.

 Tapi river is located at 12 km from city.
-Narmada river forms the district's boundary on the northern and north-eastern side.it is well known tribal area. hence called tribal district.
+Narmada river forms the district's boundary on the northern and north-eastern side.
+It is well known tribal area, hence called tribal district.

 Transport

 Nandurbar is served by a station on the Indian Railways network.
 Also State transport buses are available.
 Nandurbar is connected to Madhya Pradesh and Gujarat by Indian state highways.